octoenergy/xocto/docs/xocto/model_fields.md

 A field that represents an inclusive-exclusive `[)` ranges of timezone-aware datetimes.
 Both the start and end of the range must not be `None`.

-The values returned from the database will always be converted to the local timezone as per the `TIME_ZONE` setting in `settings.py`.
+The values returned from the database will be converted to `timezone` if provided.
+If not provided, the values will be converted to the local timezone as per the `TIME_ZONE` setting in `settings.py`.

 ```python